Collective relaxation dynamics in a three-dimensional lattice glass model

-We collect all relevant lengthscales in \fig{fig:lengths} where we show both $\xi_4$ and $\chi_4$ measured at their maximum near $\tau_\alpha$.
-Our data indicate that the simple relation $\chi_4 \sim \xi_4^3$ holds (not shown), confirming that slow domains have a compact geometry and thus we report the quantity $\chi_4^{1/3}$ in \fig{fig:lengths}.
-We normalize these quantities by their values at temperature $T=0.45$, below which important thermodynamic quantities have been determined before~\cite{Nishikawa2020}.
-In particular, two estimates of the configurational entropy~\cite{Berthier2019} were measured.
+Two estimates of the configurational entropy~\cite{Berthier2019} were measured.
 First, the total entropy $s(T)$ itself was measured using thermodynamic integration.
 It should be close to the configurational entropy since vibrational contributions are negligible on the lattice.
-Second, the inverse of the critical coupling field $\varepsilon_c$~\cite{Nishikawa2020} in the Franz-Parisi scheme~\cite{Franz1997} also represents a solid estimate of the configurational entropy~\cite{Berthier2014}, which is itself inversely proportional to the point-to-set correlation lengthscale quantifying static correlations~\cite{Kirkpatrick1989,Bouchaud2004,Berthier2019}.
-These two indirect estimates of a static lengthscale are included in \fig{fig:lengths}, also rescaled at $T=0.45$.
+Second, the inverse of the critical coupling field $\varepsilon_c$~\cite{Nishikawa2020} in the Franz-Parisi scheme~\cite{Franz1997} also represents a solid estimate of the configurational entropy~\cite{Berthier2014}, which is itself inversely proportional to the point-to-set correlation lengthscale quantifying static correlations~\cite{Kirkpatrick1989,Bouchaud2004,Berthier2019} {(see SM~\cite{Supplement} for a review of these connections).} These two indirect estimates of a static lengthscale are included in \fig{fig:lengths}, also rescaled at $T=0.45$.
 They appear to grow at least as significantly (if not more strongly) than dynamic lengthscales.
 The coupling between static and dynamic lengthscales is therefore stronger here than in atomistic models~\cite{Kob2012,Berthier2012,charbonneau2013decorrelation,Scalliet2022}.
 This finding encourages us to directly test the relation between timescales and lengthscales predicted in RFOT theory, see \fig{fig:lengths}, where the relation $\log \tau_\alpha \sim \xi_4^\psi / T$ with $\psi \approx 0.84$ is followed by the data.
-While a larger exponent $\psi$ (between $d/2$ and $d$) is expected from cooperative relaxation events, it is not surprising that a lower apparent value is found here, as dynamic facilitation via mobile quasiparticles provides more efficient dynamic pathways.
-Interestingly, values $\psi<1$ were also inferred from analysis of experimental data~\cite{capaccioli2008dynamically,ozawa2019does} and numerically~\cite{karmakar2009growing,cammarota2009numerical}.
+While a larger exponent $\psi$ (between $d/2$ and $d$) is expected from cooperative relaxation events, it is not surprising that a lower apparent value is found here, as dynamic facilitation via mobile quasiparticles provides more efficient dynamic pathways. {This result indicates that the RFOT theory picture of cooperative activated dynamics is not dominant for the studied model.} Interestingly, values $\psi<1$ were also inferred from analysis of experimental data~\cite{capaccioli2008dynamically,ozawa2019does} and numerically~\cite{karmakar2009growing,cammarota2009numerical}.